 |

-processes have been taken from Time Management Knowledge Area to other
+Two processes have been moved from Time Management Knowledge Area to other

 subjects.
 The other processes seem to be stable.